Lyndon LaRouche: Early life

 LaRouche was born in Rochester, New Hampshire, the oldest of three children of Jessie Lenore (née Weir) and Lyndon H. LaRouche Sr. His paternal grandfather's family emigrated to the United States from Rimouski, Quebec, whereas his maternal grandfather was born in Scotland.
 His father worked for the United Shoe Machinery Corporation in Rochester before the family moved to Lynn, Massachusetts.

 His parents became Quakers after his father converted from Catholicism.
 They forbade him from fighting with other children, even in self-defense, which he said led to "years of hell" from bullies at school.
 As a result, he spent much of his time alone, taking long walks through the woods and identifying in his mind with great philosophers.
 He wrote that, between the ages of 12 and 14, he read philosophy extensively, embracing the ideas of Leibniz and rejecting those of Hume, Bacon, Hobbes, Locke, Berkeley, Rousseau, and Kant.
 He graduated from Lynn English High School in 1940.
 In the same year, the Lynn Quakers expelled his father from the group, for reportedly accusing other Quakers of misusing funds, while writing under the pen name Hezekiah Micajah Jones.
-LaRouche and his mother resigned in sympathy for his father.
+LaRouche and his mother resigned in sympathy with his father.

 University studies, Marxism, marriage

 LaRouche attended Northeastern University in Boston and left in 1942.
 He later wrote that his teachers "lacked the competence to teach me on conditions I was willing to tolerate".
-As a Quaker, he was a conscientious objector (CO) during World War II and joined a Civilian Public Service camp.
-In 1944 he joined the United States Army as a non-combatant and served in India and Burma with medical units.
-He ultimately worked as an ordnance clerk at the end of the war.
-He described his decision to serve as one of the most important of his life.
-While in India he developed sympathy for the Indian independence movement.
-LaRouche wrote that many GIs feared they would be asked to support British forces in actions against Indian independence forces and characterized that prospect as "revolting to most of us".
+As a Quaker, he was a conscientious objector during World War II and joined a Civilian Public Service camp in lieu of military service.
+In 1944, he decided to enlist in the United States Army and served with the Medical Corps in India and Burma during the Burma campaign.
+At the end of the war, he was working as a clerk in the Ordnance Corps, and later described his decision to enlist as the most important decision of his life.
+In his 1988 autobiography, LaRouche said that being asked to express his views on the death of President Franklin D. Roosevelt to a group of fellow G.I.s led him to define his "principal lifelong political commitment, that the United States should take postwar world leadership in establishing a world order dedicated to promoting the economic development of what we call today "developing nations".

-LaRouche wrote that he discussed Marxism in the CO camp, and while traveling home on the SS General Bradley in 1946, he met Don Merrill, a fellow soldier, also from Lynn, who converted him to Trotskyism.
+LaRouche wrote that, while in the conscientious objector camp, he discussed Marxism, and while traveling home on the SS General Bradley in 1946, he met Don Merrill, a fellow soldier, also from Lynn, who converted him to Trotskyism.
 Back in the U.S., he resumed his education at Northeastern University but dropped out.
 He returned to Lynn in 1948 and the next year joined the Socialist Workers Party (SWP) to recruit at the GE River Works there, adopting the name "Lyn Marcus" for his political work.
 He arrived in New York City in 1953, where he worked as a management consultant.
-In 1954 he married Janice Neuberger, a psychiatrist and member of the SWP.
+In 1954 he married Janice Neuberger, a member of the SWP.
 Their son, Daniel, was born in 1956.